Advocacy Action Center

 Everyone benefits from a healthy tree canopy.
-Trees clean the air we breathe, increase home values, keep us cool, reduce our stress levels—and so much more.
-We invite you to use these resources to learn how you can take action to protect D.C.’s trees.
+Trees clean the air we breathe, manage stormwater, keep us cool, reduce our stress levels and so much more.
+Use these resources to advocate for trees to ensure a healthy urban forest for generations to come.

 Fannie Mae has sold its 10-acre headquarters on Wisconsin Avenue and the new owner is planning a major overhaul of the entire property.
 The campus is home to many mature trees and an expanse of green space.
 Take a quick survey and ask that trees and nature be included in the plans.

 Casey Trees’ Mark Buscaino tells the DC Council why restoring the Urban Forestry Administration’s tree planting budget is a top priority for the District if we are to remain the City of Trees.

 The District has a goal to achieve a 40 percent tree canopy for the entire city by 2032.
 Find out if your ward is on their way to achieving this goal and which ones need additional support.

 Our Tree Advocates Program is designed to develop a network of trained volunteers — ready to stand up for trees in their neighborhood and across the city.
 Offering expertise, resources and support, we help you effectively connect with city leaders and other residents to push for change in their communities.

 To become a Certified Tree Advocate you must: